-Stephani Synn, Psy.D. is the Associate Director of Camp Baker and Assistant Director of the Center for Effective Therapy (CET) Boston.
+Stephani Synn, Psy.D. is the Director of Camp Baker and Assistant Director of the Center for Effective Therapy (CET) Boston.
 Dr. Synn oversees the operations of Camp Baker, including enrolling campers and hiring and supervising staff, as well as facilitating, planning, and implementing the Camp Baker program.
 Dr. Synn helps oversee and support administrative and clinical outpatient services at CET Boston, while also providing supervision to trainees, postdoctoral fellows, administrative staff, and clinicians and providing direct clinical outpatient services.
-Dr. Synn has extensive clinical experience treating a variety of mental health challenges in a range of clinical settings and is trained in several evidence-based models, such as cognitive behavioral therapy (CBT); STP; trauma-focused cognitive behavioral therapy (TF-CBT); Multifamily group treatment (MFGT); Motivational Interviewing (MI); and acceptance and commitment therapy (ACT).
-Dr. Synn is a supervisor, internal trainer, and certified clinician in the Modular Approach to Treatment for Children with Anxiety, Depression, Trauma, or Conduct Problems (MATCH-ADTC), an evidencebased treatment for children ages 6-15 with emotional and/or behavioral challenges.
-Additionally, she is certified in Parent-Child Interaction Therapy (PCIT), an evidence-based treatment for children 2-7 years-old with disruptive behavior disorders and is working toward her within agency trainer certification.
+Dr. Synn has extensive clinical experience treating a variety of mental health challenges in a range of clinical settings and is trained in several evidence-based models, such as cognitive behavioral therapy (CBT); STP; trauma-focused cognitive behavioral therapy (TF-CBT); Multifamily group treatment (MFGT); Motivational Interviewing (MI); Organizational Skills Training (OST), and acceptance and commitment therapy (ACT).
+Dr. Synn is a supervisor, internal trainer, and certified clinician in the Modular Approach to Treatment for Children with Anxiety, Depression, Trauma, or Conduct Problems (MATCH-ADTC), an evidence-based treatment for children ages 6-17 with emotional and/or behavioral challenges.
+Additionally, she is a certified therapist and Within Agency Trainer in Parent-Child Interaction Therapy (PCIT), an evidence-based treatment for children 2-7 years-old with disruptive behavior disorders.
 Dr. Synn has experience providing neuropsychological assessments and integrated reports to adults, children, and adolescents in private practice and developmental behavioral pediatric settings.